twynb/AudioStreamSplitting/CONTRIBUTING.md

 - **public**: Static assets such as images, fonts, or other files that don't require processing by build tools are stored in the public directory.

 - **stores**: All pinia stores, responsible for managing application state, are located in the "stores" directory, facilitating structured state management.

+#### Frontend Workflow
+1.  `main.ts` serves as the entry point for the frontend.
+It initializes all modules located in the `modules` folder.
+Eventually, it mounts the `App.vue` component into the DOM.
+For more details, refer to the [Vue.js documentation](https://vuejs.org/).

+2. `App.vue` acts as the wrapper component for the entire application.
+It defines the layout, including the sidebar, and the content for each page.

+3. `pages/project/[id].vue` houses almost all of the application's features.
+It's the primary focus of your development efforts.

+4. Example for adding a new page
+     - Create a new component in the `pages` folder (e.g., `statistics.vue`).
+     - Add a new `<SideBarRow link="/statistics" />` within the `<SideBar />` component for navigation.
+     - At this point your implementation should be inside this `statistics.vue` file.

 ### Generating documentation